Steps to Become a Rider

 - WOTA drivers will assist passengers on and off the vehicles, as needed.
 Please report any driver who does not assist you if needed.

-- If going further than your township, you must wear your seat belt while on the WOTA vehicle.
+- You must wear your seat belt while on the WOTA vehicle.

 - No smoking or use of electronic cigarettes is allowed on the WOTA vehicle.